Lennard's Carrying Co Ltd v Asiatic Petroleum Co Ltd: Facts

 A ship owned by Lennard's Carrying Co was transporting some goods on a voyage from Novorossiysk to the Asiatic Petroleum Company, a joint venture of the Shell and Royal Dutch oil companies.
 The ship sank and the cargo was lost.
 The judge found that the director, Mr Lennard, did know or should have known about defects in the ship, which led its boiler to catch fire, and ultimately sink the ship.
-There was an exemption from liability in section 502 of the Merchant Shipping Act 1894, stating that a ship owner would not be liable for losses if an event happened without 'actual fault or privity'.
+There was an exemption from liability in section 502 of the Merchant Shipping Act 1894 (57 & 58 Vict. c.
+60), stating that a ship owner would not be liable for losses if an event happened without 'actual fault or privity'.
 Asiatic Petroleum Co Ltd sued Mr Lennard's company for negligence under the Act.
 At issue was whether the guilty acts of a director would be imposed upon the corporation.
 Lennard's Carrying Co Ltd argued that it was not liable and could be exempt under section 502.